saligrama/corels-ui/README.md

 # corels-ui
-Web user interface for nlarusstone/corels
+Web user interface for nlarusstone/corels using NodeJS and Python 3.
+Requires NodeJS modules `formidable` and `python-shell`.